Grow a Beautiful Basketful of

 For example, a garden bed 6' by 18' will accommodate 10 -12 plants -- 2 rows of 5 or 6 plants -- depending on plant size at maturity, while providing plenty of root space, airflow, and room for lots of foliage and fruit.

-Our dwarf varieties remain small and compact, from 20" to 4 ft. tall and can be spaced 18 to 20" apart on center.
+Our dwarf varieties remain small and compact, from 20" to 3 or 4 ft. tall and can be spaced 18" to 20" apart on center.

 Plant Prices, Minimum Order